berryq460/berryq460..nojekyll/README.md

 ![](jasminecomp.gif)

-Computer Science is a powerful tool that can be used to solve problems ranging from larger-than-life to repetitive everyday problems.
+Computer Science and technolgy are powerful tools that can be used to solve problems ranging from larger-than-life to repetitive everyday problems.
 I am enthralled by the intersection between natural and computer sciences and how these sciences can compliment one another- from solving complex problems in research to solving customers needs in business or biotechnology.

  * Eager and Willing to Put in the Work (to develop my technical skillset):